TotalAV is an excellent antivirus program with impressive malware detection rates and a good range of additional features.

 Avast’s Rescue Disk feature is pretty good.
 It helps you recover from malware infections that make it impossible to even start up your computer.

 Most of Avast’s other extra features aren’t as good as TotalAV’s.
-Its VPN is slower and keeps connection logs, its data breach monitoring only checks for leaked email addresses, and its system tune-up doesn’t include as many tools.
+Its VPN is slower, its data breach monitoring only checks for leaked email addresses, and its system tune-up doesn’t include as many tools.
 Plus, it doesn’t have a password manager, only a feature to secure the passwords stored on your browser (Chrome, Firefox, or Edge).

 Avast vs. TotalAV: Ease of Use